Mattarian/GAD-USRCAT/README.md

 ## Running the GA-D
 Instructions for running and using the GA-D is provided in the Jupyter Notebook provided here.

+It is recommended to load a fresh version of the GA-D, and replace the necessary files with those found in this repository.

 # References
 A. Nigam, P. Friederich, M. Krenn, A. Aspuru-Guzik, 2019, arxiv preprint, arxiv: arXiv:1909.11655v4